Terms & Conditions

 When submitting job adverts you are required to take responsibility to advertise details in accordance with employment legislation that may be relevant to each individual opportunity.
 Falmouth University Employability Service reserve the right to refuse publication of opportunities which do not comply.

-It is the employers responsibility to access the suitability of any employees and shall be responsible for taking up any references and checking of qualifications provided by the employee before making a formal offer to the student/ graduate.
+Additional: It is the employer’s responsibility to assess the suitability of any employees and shall be responsible for taking up any references and checking of qualifications provided by the employee before making a formal offer to the student/ graduate.

 It is the responsibility of the employer to let all candidates know the result of an application as soon as possible and to provide the student/graduate with a contact email address/telephone number.

 If an employer finds that a student/graduate recruited via the Falmouth University Employability Service does not fulfil reasonable expectations, bearing in mind the job specification notified, please contact us to discuss the reasons and potentially re-advertising the opportunity.

 All information you provide for your registration will be stored from the moment it is entered.
 Failure to provide this data will mean that you will be unable to create a user account and go on to advertise opportunities.